andymeneely/project-timber-wolf/scenarios/scenarios.md

 _The day before The Vault Job.
 Your crew reads the letter from The Fence._

 _"As I'm sure you've seen, The Collector is not just bad business, he's bad for society.
 You should also know that his house shows only part of his real collection.
-The Demo Guy and myself needed locate his collection, so we let ourselves get captured back at The Forgery Studio.
-He's got a beef with us so we knew he wouldn't risk throwing us in jail.
+The Demo Guy and myself needed to locate his collection, so we let ourselves get captured back at Bristle's Studio.
+The Collector's got a beef with us so we knew he wouldn't risk throwing us in jail.
 So we got put right next to his vault and got this text message out to the Jeweler."_

 _"First, we need you to finish a job we couldn't.
 Assemble your best crew from all the enemies this scumbag has made.
 Head over to The Collector's Exhibition Hall and **move the jewel we left behind to the drop site**.
 Make it look like you dropped it.
 At the drop site, flip the light switch and the wall will blast open.
-The Collector will think it was a botched robbery and bring it down to his vault for safekeeping.
+The Collector will think it was a botched robbery and bring the jewel down to his vault for safekeeping.
 The jewel is actually an explosive, which we can detonate with your help.
-Once you're done, head over to the storage containers near The Docks and come rescue us and his collection."_
+Once you're done, head over to the storage containers near The Docks to come rescue us and his collection.
+We're in your hands now."_

 ### Setup
 * You may use any Character from the prior campaigns who ended up Free.
 You cannot have two members that had the same Amateur class on your crew (_e.g. a Hacktivist and Script Kiddie cannot be on the same Crew_).